thomased/natpalette/README.md

 ### Acknowledgements

-With thanks to [Karthik Ram](http://inundata.org) and the excellent [wesanderson](https://github.com/karthik/wesanderson) package, from which this is largely derived.
+With thanks to [Karthik Ram](http://inundata.org) and the excellent [wesanderson](https://github.com/karthik/wesanderson) package, from which much of this is derived.